 Selected Scholarly Activity

-“Quantum Humor: The Playful Side of Physics at Bohr’s Institute for Theoretical Physics,” P. Halpern, Physics in Perspective 14, (2012), to appear.
+“Quantum Humor: The Playful Side of Physics at Bohr’s Institute for Theoretical Physics,” P. Halpern, Physics in Perspective 14, (2012).

 “Time as an Expanding Labyrinth of Information,” P. Halpern, Kronoscope 10, Nos.
 1-2, (2010), pp. 64-76.